Aceable Agent Logo

 Additional NAR Certifications and Designations

-Another unique aspect of NAR membership is that it gives Realtors the opportunity to earn additional NAR certifications and designations.
+Another unique aspect of NAR membership is that it allows Realtors to earn additional NAR certifications and designations.

 • Accredited Buyer Representative (ABR)